Registration Overview & Academic Advising – New Students

-To indicate your preference for a course, click “Look-up Courses to Add,” enter the term you would like to register for and select the department(s)/program(s) you are interested in (other search criteria are also available).
-Once the course offerings page comes up click in the checkbox to the left of the course section(s) you want and then click the “submit” button at the bottom of the page.
-Your course selections are not saved until you click the “submit changes” button.
-Be sure to view the results on the “Register or Add/Drop Courses” page.
+To indicate your preference for a course, click “Search Schedule of Courses,” enter the Fall 2018 term and select the department(s)/program(s) you are interested in (other search criteria are also available).
+Once the course offerings page comes up click in the checkbox to the left of the course section(s) you want and then click the “Register” button at the bottom of the page.
+Your course selections are not saved until you click the “Register” button.
+Be sure to view the results on the “Entering Students Registration” page.
 (A “C” in place of the checkbox means the course is already full and/or closed.)

 3. Preferred vs. Alternate

-Since some courses are limited we’ll run a randomization process after you register to randomly assign students to courses with limited seats.
+Since some courses are limited we’ll run an optimization process after you register to randomly assign students to courses with limited seats.
 We want to ensure that you get as many courses as possible though so you should initially select 8 courses.
 (You’ll really only take 4 in the fall but we’ll explain how to mark 4 as preferred and 4 as alternates.)

-As you add each course section from the look-up courses page it will be marked “use as alternate.”
-Once you have your 8 courses on the Register or Add/Drop Courses page, select 4 courses (including 1 First-Year Seminar) which are your preferred courses and use the “change status” pull-down menu to change each of those 4 courses to “preferred course” and click “submit changes.”
+As you add each course section from the “Search Schedule of Courses” page it will be marked “use as alternate.”
+Once you have your 8 courses on the “Entering Students Registration” page, select 4 courses (including 1 First-Year Seminar) which are your preferred courses and use the “change status” pull-down menu to change each of those 4 courses to “preferred course” and click “submit changes.”
 Be sure you have looked at the meeting time of each to be sure they don’t conflict!
 That leaves 4 courses (ideally 2 First-Year Seminars and 2 other courses) identified as “alternates” which we’ll use in case you don’t get all 4 preferred courses.